kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 \(vi\) No longer holds current effective Operations Specifications issued by the FAA.

-\(3\) To grant or deny requests for a waiver of part 294 of this chapter, where grant or denial of the request is in accordance with current policy or precedent.
+\(3\) To grant or deny requests for a waiver of [[Volume 4/A Economic regulations/0294 Canadian charter air taxi operators.md|part 294 of this chapter]], where grant or denial of the request is in accordance with current policy or precedent.

 \(cc\) With respect to foreign air freight forwarders:

-\(1\) To approve applications for registration, or require that a registrant submit additional information, or reject an application for registration for failure to comply with part 297 of this chapter.
+\(1\) To approve applications for registration, or require that a registrant submit additional information, or reject an application for registration for failure to comply with [[Volume 4/A Economic regulations/0297 Foreign air freight forwarders and foreign cooperative shippers associations.md|part 297 of this chapter]].

 \(2\) To cancel the registration of any foreign air freight forwarder or foreign cooperative shippers association that files a written notice with the Department indicating the discontinuance of common carrier activities.

-\(3\) To exempt the registrant from the requirement contained in §297.20 of this chapter that substantial ownership and effective control reside in citizens of the country that the applicant claims as its country of citizenship, where the course of action is clear under current precedent or policies.
+\(3\) To exempt the registrant from the requirement contained in [[Volume 4/A Economic regulations/0297 Foreign air freight forwarders and foreign cooperative shippers associations.md#§297.20   Filing for registration.|§297.20]] of this chapter that substantial ownership and effective control reside in citizens of the country that the applicant claims as its country of citizenship, where the course of action is clear under current precedent or policies.

 (dd) With respect to charter operations:

 \(1\) To grant or deny requests for waiver of parts 212, 372, and 380 of this chapter, where grant or denial of the request is in accordance with established precedent.

-\(2\) To approve or disapprove direct air carrier escrow agreements filed pursuant to part 212 of this chapter.
+\(2\) To approve or disapprove direct air carrier escrow agreements filed pursuant to [[Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md|part 212 of this chapter]].

-\(3\) To reject or accept Public Charter prospectuses filed under part 380 of this chapter.
+\(3\) To reject or accept Public Charter prospectuses filed under [[Volume 4/D Special regulations/0380 Public charters.md|part 380 of this chapter]].

-\(4\) With respect to the procedures for the registration of foreign charter operators under subpart E of part 380 of this chapter:
+\(4\) With respect to the procedures for the registration of foreign charter operators under subpart E of [[Volume 4/D Special regulations/0380 Public charters.md|part 380 of this chapter]]:

-\(i\) To approve applications for registration, or require that a registrant submit additional information, or reject an application for registration for failure to comply with part 380 of this chapter.
+\(i\) To approve applications for registration, or require that a registrant submit additional information, or reject an application for registration for failure to comply with [[Volume 4/D Special regulations/0380 Public charters.md|part 380 of this chapter]].

 \(ii\) To notify the applicant that its application will require further analysis or procedures, or is being referred to the Assistant Secretary for Aviation and International Affairs for formal action.

 \(iii\) To cancel the registration of a foreign charter operator if it files a written notice with the Department that it is discontinuing its charter operations.

-\(iv\) To waive provisions of subpart E of part 380 of this chapter.
+\(iv\) To waive provisions of subpart E of [[Volume 4/D Special regulations/0380 Public charters.md|part 380 of this chapter]].

 \[Doc.
 No. OST-96-1268, 61 FR 19169, May 1, 1996, as amended by Doc.
 No. DOT-OST-2014-0140, 84 FR 15943, Apr.
 16, 2019\]